GalacticQuasar/vibe-match/README.md

 - **Personalized Music Taste Description**: Using advanced models, we generate a concise description of the user's music taste based on the collected audio features, allowing users to understand their vibe in just a few words. ✍️

-- **Similar Users Display**: The app showcases the top 5 users in the database with the most similar music tastes, fostering a community of music lovers who can connect and share their favorite tracks! 👥
+- **Similar Users Display**: The app showcases the top users in the database with the most similar music tastes, fostering a community of music lovers who can connect and share their favorite tracks! 👥

 ## 💻 Technologies Used

 - **Next.js**: This powerful React framework enables server-side rendering, optimizing our application for performance and SEO while allowing for smooth navigation. 🌐

-- **React**: The backbone of our user interface, React allows us to build reusable components and manage the application's state seamlessly. 🛠️
+- **MongoDB**: This NoSQL database framework holds our user data and makes it possible to compare your tastes with our other users. 📂

-- **Axios**: We use Axios to make efficient API requests to Spotify's services, retrieving user data and track information in a structured manner. 📡
+- **Ollama**: This open source library allows us to run llama LLM locally and powers the personalization of the application. ⌨️

 - **Tailwind CSS**: For a modern and responsive design, Tailwind CSS provides utility classes that enable rapid styling and customization of components. 🎨